-Review: No reason to use ACE inhibitors for hypertension
+Review: 'Little, if any, clinical reason' to use ACE inhibitors for hypertension

 In a review published in the Journal of the American College of Cardiology, four experts stated there is no reason to use ACE inhibitors to treat hypertension when angiotensin receptor blockers can be used instead.

 “Because efficacy is similar but adverse events are fewer with [angiotensin receptor blockers], risk-to-benefit analysis in aggregate indicates that at present there is little, if any, clinical reason to use ACE inhibitors for the treatment of hypertension and so-called compelling indications,” Cardiology Today Editorial Board Member Franz H. Messerli, MD, from the department of cardiology and clinical research, University Hospital, Bern, Switzerland, and the division of cardiology, Mount Sinai Medical Center, Icahn School of Medicine, and colleagues wrote.

 The researchers reviewed the literature to compare the safety and efficacy of ACE inhibitors and angiotensin receptor blockers for the treatment of hypertension and hypertension associated with compelling indications, including CAD, HF, chronic kidney disease (CKD), diabetes and cerebrovascular disease.

 “This topic has been debated ever since ARBs have been on the market,” Sripal Bangalore, MD, MHA, FACC, FAHA, FSCAI, associate professor of medicine, director of research of the cardiac catheterization laboratory and director of the Cardiovascular Outcomes Group in the Cardiovascular Clinical Research Center at NYU Langone Health, an author of the review, told Cardiology Today.
 “Whether to choose ACE inhibitors or ARBs is especially valid question to ask now, as there are many generic ARBs similar to the generic ACE inhibitors.”